How your application is assessed

-The assessment process listed here is the standard approach to assessing your application.
-Some assessments may vary and some funding may not go through a standard assessment process, but this will be made clear in the guidance for the funding opportunity you are applying for.
+The assessment process listed here is the standard approach.
+Some assessments may vary and some funding may not go through a standard assessment process, but this will be made clear in the specific competition guidance.

-Applications are assessed by up to five independent assessors.
-The assessors are experts from both business and academia and are allocated based on the skills and expertise in the area relevant to your project.
+Eligible applications are assessed by independent assessors.
+The assessors are experts from across business and academia and are allocated based on their skills and expertise relevant to your project.

 Standard assessment process

 The standard assessment process applied to most full stage applications is as follows:

 - Applications are allocated to assessors in a secure and confidential manner, taking into account their expertise and any conflicts of interest they may have.
 Applications are primarily allocated to assessors using machine intelligence.
 Assessors are not able to see or access any scoring or feedback that you may have received for a previous application.

 - Each application can be assessed by up to five independent assessors, however the majority of our opportunities use three.
 If you have submitted an application for a second time, we cannot guarantee the same assessors will assess your application.